-Definition: A cytokine is a small protein released by cells that has a specific effect on the interactions between cells, on communications between cells.
+Definition: A cytokine is a small protein released by cells that has a specific effect on the interactions between cells and on communications between cells.
 Cytokines include a number of groups which are called interleukins, lymphokines and cell signal molecules, such as tumor necrosis factor and the interferons, which trigger inflammation and respond to infections.
 There are both pro-inflammatory cytokines and anti-inflammatory cytokines.
 They are involved in almost every disease, and the manipulation of cytokine levels through diet or natural herbal supplements is an exciting field to explore.
 For instance, the flavonoid luteolin could reduce cytokine levels.

-Cytokines and Depression
+Cytokines and depression, mood changes

 When infection occurs, white blood cells send cytokines to marshal defenses in the body.
 Cytokines tell blood vessels in the brain to make a second hormone, prostaglandin E2.
 Prostaglandin E2 acts on the hypothalamus, an area of the brain that controls basic functions like eating, drinking, sex and body temperature.
 Aspirin acts on all prostaglandin receptors in the body.

 There is an association between increased heart disease with proinflammatory cytokines.
 Many germs including bacteria, protozoa and viruses have been associated with heart disease in patients, and are able to induce similar disease in animal models.
 Recognition of germs by the innate immune system leads to release of proinflammatory cytokines that both reduce infection and increase chronic inflammatory heart disease.

 Elevated circulating concentrations of proinflammatory cytokines may contribute to the pathogenesis of congestive heart failure (CHF).
 In vitro studies suggest that vitamin D suppresses proinflammatory cytokines and increases antiinflammatory cytokines.
 There may be an impaired vitamin D–parathyroid hormone axis in the progression of CHF.